livrubene/titanic-dashboard-streamlit/README.md

 A raw data toggle for full transparency

-I used matplotlib.pyplot just to set a clean style globally (ggplot), and kept the visuals intuitive using Plotly for modern, responsive charts.
+This app shows how you can build a clean, interactive data dashboard with minimal code.
+I used Plotly to create modern, responsive visuals, and set a global ‘ggplot’ style with matplotlib for consistent formatting.
 This app shows how you can build a data dashboard with minimal code while giving users meaningful interaction with historical data.